Crayon Shin-chan: Roar! Kasukabe Animal Kingdom: Plot

 his parents are taken away through an airship.
 Shinnosuke with Victoria reaches to his home.
 Victoria leaves from there to the headquarters of SKBE.
-Shinnosuke also prepares for leaving just before his friends come to his house transformed into a bat, penguin, rabbit, and pangolin (but only remained their human heads) due to drinking the partially prepared animalization drink.
+Shinnosuke, along with Himawari and Shiro also prepares for leaving just before his friends come to his house transformed into a bat, penguin, rabbit, and pangolin (but only remained their human heads) due to drinking the partially prepared animalization drink.
 They leave from there.

 They notice Bunbetsu and follow him, they reach to an untouched forest spreads out in the underground cavity of Kasukabe, and there was a base in the center of it.
 They uses the power of animals to overcome the henchmen, but get caught due to Shinnosuke.
 Shinnosuke confronts his parents who have become completely animals.

 Shinnosuke gets hurt by Misae who became a leopardess.
 Misae regains her memory and escaped from the room and released the Kasukabe Defense Force being forced to generate human power.
 The Nohara family defeats SKBE executive Maihashi, and the defense team uses the power of animals to gain an advantage.
 Victoria sneaks in and is captured first, but wakes up and destroys the base.
 Hiroshi finally regain their memories when the drainage facilities gets destroyed and they reach to Kasukabe railway station.

 However, all humans of Kasukabe city is transformed into animals as Mamoru is still executing his plan.
 A monument emerges from the basement and the final battle between Mamoru and the Noharas begins.
 Shizime transforms into a Chimera with a special drink named DX and hunts down the Nohara family Shinnosuke also transforms into an elephant but dite to being small he fails to fight.
 At that time Himawari who became a polar bear comes to help and the situation reverses.
 Then Victoria comes and reveals her identity to be Yoshiko Shizime, wife of Mamoru.
 The reason why Mamoru made a radical plan was not only the despair of human beings who do not care about nature, but also the fact that Yoshiko didn't care of nature.
 Yoshiko decides tries to drink an animalization drink, but Mamoru smash the bottle into pieces to his love towards his wife.
 He leaves good mission and apologize.
-The four Shizime couples have reconciled, all the animalized humans have returned to their original state, Hiroshi is more environmentally conscious than ever, and the usual daily life has returned.
+The Shizime couples have reconciled, all the animalized humans have returned to their original state, Hiroshi is more environmentally conscious than ever, and the usual daily life has returned.